Numerator/denominator indicators

 2

-Fractional Average of all numerators / Common
+Average of all numerators / Common denominator

-In effect this averages the % of each ratios, where (80%+66.66%)/2 = 73.33%.
+In fact, this method calculates the average % of each ratio, where (80%+66.66%)/2 = 73.33%.

 3